GandhiNN/gandhinn.github.io/_drafts/2025-08-18-effective-memory-allocation-a-case-study-using-aws-sdk-for-rust.md

 error[E0382]: use of moved value: `r`
 {% endhighlight %}

-The error message means us that `r` has the type of `&aws_sdk_iam::types::Role` i.e. it's a shared reference to `Role` struct.
-The compiler throws us an error because when the first time we are accessing the field `path` by using `.` operator, it will automatically dereference the `Role` as necessary.
-Hence, the next time we try to access the field `role_id`, the original `r` object no longer points to anything as it has been dereferenced before.
+The error message indicates that `r` is of type `&aws_sdk_iam::types::Role`, meaning it's a shared reference to a `Role` struct.
+When I first access the path field using the dot (.) operator, Rust automatically dereferences `r` to retrieve the value.
+However, on subsequent access, such as retrieving `role_id`, the compiler throws an error because the original reference has already been dereferenced, and Rust's borrowing rules prevent reusing it in that context.

-One of the suggestions coming from the compiler to work around the issue is to clone the value of `r`.
-Hence, we might be tempted to do like the following:
+One of the compiler's suggestions to resolve the issue is to clone the value of `r`.
+While this might seem like a quick fix, it's easy to fall into the trap of doing something like the following, without fully considering the impact on memory usage and performance:

 {% highlight bash %}
 // ...